Call 112 or 999 in a medical emergency when someone is:

 When to call 112 or 999 for your child

 Call 112 or 999 and ask for an ambulance if your child:

 - is unconscious, especially if they had a recent fall or a head injury

 - is not breathing or turning blue around the lips or face

-- is choking - first aid steps for choking while waiting for the ambulance to arrive
+- is choking - first aid steps for choking for children 1 year or above OR babies 1 year or younger while waiting for the ambulance to arrive

 - has taken medication, poison or a chemical substance and is now difficult to wake up